uc-cdis/data-portal/docs/portal_config.md

 Each Gen3 Commons has a JSON file which details what UI features should be deployed for a commons, and what the configuration for these features should be.
 This is commonly referred to as the "portal config" file.
 A "portal config" file usually locates at `/portal/gitops.json` in the manifest directory of a Commons.
 Portal also has some default config files under `/data/config` but most of them are legacy configurations.

-Below is an example, with inline comments describing what each JSON block configures, as well as which properties are optional and which are required (if you are looking to copy/paste configuration as a start, please use something in the Github repo as the inline comments below will become an issue):
+Below is an example, with inline comments describing what each JSON block configures, as well as which properties are optional and which are required (if you are looking to copy/paste configuration as a start, please use something in the GitHub repo as the inline comments below will become an issue):

 ```json
 {